The best way to move on from a narcissistic relationship is by following the rules of No Contact and sticking to them no matter what.

 Some of these suggestions are unrealistic when you are co-parenting or your lives have been so enmeshed that blocking friends is not possible.
 Totally get that.
 But for many of us, doing all of the above is very possible.
-Not only is it possible, it is the only way to survive regaining your life post narcissistic abuse.
+Not only is it possible, but it is also the only way to survive to regain your life post narcissistic abuse.

 Nothing good comes from checking in to see how your abuser is doing.
 If on the rare chance your abuser is single, you might idealize him, feel tenderness and lose your resolve.
 If they are with someone, you will come undone.
 And believe me when I tell you that they are with someone or trying to be with someone or the classic with someone and also trying to line up their next source of supply should their current someone not work out.